Operational Research Workshops

 (1) PEP targeting and delivery; (2) New regimen; (3) Mapping; (4) Modelling and Investment Case.
 Concrete ideas related to PEP targeting and delivery will be further developed in 2020.

 This was the first workshop of its kind organized by GPZL, LRI and NLR.
-Lessons from this workshop will help organize future workshops.
+Lessons from this workshop will help organise future workshops.